 Have you found what Syrian sweets to enjoy at tea time?
 I highly recommend dry sweets since it is best complemented by tea.
 Check out these delicate recipes!
 You will regret it if you don’t try them at least once in your life.

 Ghraybeh is a soft and mouth-melting tasty Mediterranean dessert that will please even the pickiest eater.
-Although it is called “shortbread,” it looks more like cookies with almonds or pistachios in the middle.
+Ghraybeh is a delightful shortbread-style cookie that has become a beloved treat in many Arab and Ottoman cuisines.

 With this excellent recipe, you only need 3 ingredients to make Ghraybeh.

-Looking at this beautiful dessert, many people think that it is difficult to make.
-But that is not the case.
 All you need to do is prepare a creamy mixture of semolina and other baking ingredients, shape it, and deep-fry it.
 Then make a simple sugar syrup to serve alongside it.
-Just that easy!

 Making this famous dessert is quite a challenging task.
 You will have to fill the phyllo dough with the filling and cover it with syrup.
-But the result is stunning.
 You will get beautiful pastries filled with walnuts and syrup and topped with pistachios.

 Baklava may have a complicated look, but making it is easier than you think.

-Ekmak is a scrumptious Syrian food that few can resist.
-It comes in the form of boat-shaped pastry filled with fresh and preserved blackberries and topped with honey.
-Can you imagine how sweet it is?
+Ekmak is a scrumptious Syrian food from Raqqa in Syria that few can resist.
+It comes in the form of a boat-shaped pastry filled with fresh and preserved blackberries and topped with honey.
+The name, Ekmak, can refer to the meaning “sweet bread with cheese” in Assyrian.

+Commonly, the dough of Ekmak is rather fluffy on the inside after being baked.
 The hardest part of the instruction is the shaping stage.
 Although it looks complicated, it is not difficult at all.
-This excellent recipe will teach you how to create the soft and fluffy dough and shape it beautifully.
+This excellent recipe will teach you how to shape it beautifully.

 Kunāfah is a very prevalent dessert in many Middle Eastern countries, including Syria.
 It features cheesy, nutty, and aromatic pastry that is heavenly tasty.
-Nowadays, it is one of the most common Syrian dinner recipes.
-It is great to enjoy it after mealtime.
+Nowadays, it is one of the most common Syrian dinner recipes for family gatherings and special occasions.

 Like other Syrian desserts, Kunāfah is accompanied by pistachios and rose water, providing a beautiful aroma and lovely flavor.
-If you are a true fan of Syrian dessert, always have these 2 ingredients in your kitchen.
+Commonly, Kanafeh has 2 varieties, one being soft while the other is rough.
+Interestingly, the only difference lies in the dough’s components, usually spun pastry.

 The texture of Kunāfah is also amazing.
 It has a crispy exterior, while the filling in the middle is rich and delicious melting cheese.
 Mouth-watering!